 Reza Ali is a designer, developer, and director.

-He's passionate about exploring how new tools and technologies can be used to create beautiful experiences, interfaces, tools, products, games and applications.
+He's passionate about making and exploring how new tools and technologies can be used to create beautiful experiences, interfaces, tools, products, games and applications.
 He loves:

 - Shut down Reza Studios.

 - Started working at Google (Daydream)!